uio-cees/hpc/reports/CEES_bioinformatics_yearly_report_2016.md

 self-paced instruction.
 The benefits are more reliable results and higher productivity: a day a week is common, and a ten-fold improvement isn't rare.’
-With support from the faculty of Mathematics and Natural Sciences and the Science Library, three workshops open to all researchers at UiO were organised in 2015
+With support from the faculty of Mathematics and Natural Sciences and the Science Library, several workshops open to all researchers at UiO were organised in 2016, see <http://uio-carpentry.github.io> and <http://uio-no/carpentry>.
 * CEES bioinformaticians were involved in several university and international courses
   * High Throughput Sequencing technologies and bioinformatics analysis (INF-BIO9121 and INF-BIO5121, UiO)
   * Workshop on Molecular Evolution (Cesky Krumlov, Czech Republic)